 The second type of stem cell is autogenic stem cells.
 Auto is the Greek word for “self”.
 These stem cells are taken from the person’s own body, commonly from bone marrow, blood or fat.
 These stem cells are then processed and injected back into the same person.
 The goal is to have these concentrated stem cells work on repairing diseased or damaged tissues.

-The third and fourth type of stem cells are derived from human umbilical cord and human amniotic fluid.
-These stem cells are collected at the time of C-section from the amniotic fluid, and umbilical cord and are tagged as a donation or “gift of life” from the donors, there is no financial reimbursement given to the donor.
+The third and fourth type of stem cells are derived from human umbilical cord.
+These stem cells are collected at the time of C-section from the umbilical cord and are tagged as a donation or “gift of life” from the donors.
+There is no financial reimbursement given to the donor.
 Parental social screening is performed along with infectious disease testing, all under the guidelines of the American Association of Tissue Bank.
 The infant stem cells and growth factors are harvested and placed into a state of cyber freeze.
 The stem cells found in these tissues are immune naive and they do not trigger an immune response so they can be delivered to another recipient safely.
 The obvious choice for stem cell therapy is the use of healthy, young, and vibrant umbilical cord stem cells.

 The fifth source of stem cells are fetal stem cells, these are taken from aborted fetuses and have the potential of becoming every type of tissue in the human body.
 These cells are unethically harvested and are illegal to use in the treatment of human disease in the United States, but they are used for university research and for commercial product development.
 Dr. Nebbeling does NOT support this form of research and boycotts products using such research technology.
 All of the practical and technical advances applying stem cells for the treatment of patients in our office have been done using adult or baby (umbilical) stem cells that have been collected in an ethical or moral fashion.